mesosphere/dcos-commons/frameworks/elastic/docs/install.md

 dcos package install --app --options=custom.json elastic
 ```

-# Multiple Elasticsearch Cluster Installation
+# Multiple Elastic Cluster Installation

-Installing multiple Elasticsearch clusters is identical to installing Elasticsearch clusters with custom configurations as described above.
+Installing multiple Elastic clusters is identical to installing Elastic clusters with custom configurations as described above.
 The only requirement on the operator is that a unique `name` is specified for each installation.

 Sample JSON options file named `custom_name.json`: